fictionco/fiction/@docs/essentials/configuration/index.md

 Factor uses the `factor` property inside of `package.json` as the location for your app's basic public configuration.

-For minimal configuration we recommend adding your app's meta information, your initial admin users, and your main file loading config.
+For minimal configuration, we recommend adding your app's meta information, your initial admin users, and your main file loading config.

 ### App Meta Information